-Review the Pre-trapping Protocols and bring your inventory of cats with you to class.
-You cannot take any traps with you unless you have a completed inventory of your colony with you at class.
+Review the Pre-trapping Protocols and email your colony log to [email protected] prior to your scheduled training class.
+You cannot borrow traps until you have provided a completed inventory of your colony.
 Be prepared to perform a Mass Cat Trapping.
-This means you will be taking enough traps for each cat in your colony.
+This means you will be borrowing enough traps for each cat in your colony.
 There is no cost to rent the traps, but we do collect a $50.00 per trap deposit via cash or check.
 Deposits will be returned to you when you return the traps in good working order.

 Dakin Pioneer Valley in Springfield, MA does surgery on Wednesdays and Thursdays and limits trappers to 2 cats/trapper, no appointment necessary.
 Other high volume clinics include POASpay in East Hartford and the Nutmeg Clinic in Stratford.
 There are also full-service practices in Bolton, Colchester, East Hartford, North Windham,